-The Association for Community Design fellowship is a 9 month program for practitioners to increase their knowledge and skills in community-engaged design.
+The Association for Community Design's 2019-2020 Fellowship was a 9-month program for six practitioners to increase their knowledge and skills in community-engaged design.
 The ACD Fellowship offers strategic and holistic support for a cohort of designers, planners, and other built environment professionals, in order to build their capacity in the practice community-engaged design.
 The fellowship provides community engaged design best practices, mentorship, networking and building community as a cohort.
-In addition, fellows will participate in a virtual program to learn from leaders in the field.
+In addition, fellows participated in a virtual program to learn from leaders in the field.
+ACD was able to significantly expand the size, scope, and duration of this Fellowship cohort thanks to the generous support of the Kresge Foundation.

 Meet the Fellows